GSA/challenges-and-prizes/_historical-challenges/memorials-for-the-future.md

   to the south, providing a visual link between the two structures.
 The Belvedere is the historic terminus of the western end of Constitution Avenue and provides open vistas across the Potomac River to Virginia, as well as the natural environment of Rock Creek and West Potomac Parks.
-Within a residential area: <strong>Randle Circle or Tenley Circle</strong>  Memorials must be integrated with community uses and goals for public plazas and open space.
-Implementation of new memorials within the city''s residential areas must be closely coordinated with neighborhood plans prepared by local residents and elected officials.    <strong>Randle Circle</strong>
+Within a residential area: <br><strong>Randle Circle or Tenley Circle</strong><br>  Memorials must be integrated with community uses and goals for public plazas and open space.
+Implementation of new memorials within the city''s residential areas must be closely coordinated with neighborhood plans prepared by local residents and elected officials.<br>    <strong>Randle Circle</strong>
   is located in a residential neighborhood in Southeast Washington, D.C.
 Randle Circle comprises two landscaped parcels that are associated with the intersection of Massachusetts and Minnesota Avenues, SE.
 The entrance to Fort Dupont Park, part of the National Park System and the Civil War Defenses of Washington, is located on Randle Circle.
-The character of the surrounding neighborhood should be considered in any future memorial for the site.    <strong>Tenley Circle</strong>
+The character of the surrounding neighborhood should be considered in any future memorial for the site.    <br><strong>Tenley Circle</strong>
   is located in a vibrant, mixed-use neighborhood setting and is within walking distance of the Tenleytown-American University Metro station.
 Tenley Circle comprises several landscaped parcels that are associated with the intersection